logo

 Overview

-Indian Horse is the story of Saul Indian Horse, an Ojibway boy from northern Ontario who escapes his demons and rough childhood through hockey, only to succumb to alcohol after losing his joy for the game.
+Indian Horse (2012) is a novel written by Canadian author Richard Wagamese.
+The story follows Saul Indian Horse, an Ojibway boy from northern Ontario who escapes his demons and rough childhood through hockey, only to succumb to alcohol after losing his joy for the game.

 His family leaves the bush for transient camps on the outskirts of mill towns in pursuit of alcohol.
 They become nomads, moving from tent village to tent village, eating whatever they can, including roasted dog.
 They settle in Redditt in 1960 and begin to plant roots, and Saul’s father drinks less.
 In this environment, Saul’s brother Benjamin walks out of the bush and back into their lives, having escaped from the school.
 He’s thin and has a cough.
 Naomi says they need to leave, as Benjamin is sure to be found by the Zhaunagush, and take Saul back with him.
 They decide to move to Gods Lake, their ancestral home.
 While at first they thrive, Benjamin is overcome with a coughing fit during a rice harvest and dies.